sjmburlaza/project-orange-ui/README.md

 The app runs at `http://localhost:4200/`.
 The dev server uses `proxy.conf.cjs` to forward `/api` requests to `http://localhost:5175`.
 Analytics requests prefer the json-server mock on `http://localhost:5176` when it is running, and fall back to `http://localhost:5175` otherwise.

-For the local analytics dashboard mock, run this in a second terminal:
+For the local mock API, run this in a second terminal:

 ```bash
 npm run mock:api
 ```

+The mock API includes analytics endpoints, site data, checkout form fixtures, fulfillment options, and wishlist routes.
+The dev proxy only auto-routes analytics traffic to this mock by default; other mock endpoints are available directly on `http://localhost:5176`.

 To enter the storefront, choose a country from the root page or visit a site-scoped route directly: